xflows/clowdflows/docs/index.rst

 **ClowdFlows** is a web based data mining workflow platform with real-time analysis capabilities `<http://clowdflows.org>`__ .

-* The `ClowdFlows user documentation <cf_user_wiki/user-doc-home.html>`__ contains a detailed description of all available widgets in ClowdFlows.
+* The `user documentation <cf_user_wiki/user-doc-home.html>`__ contains a detailed description of all available widgets in ClowdFlows.
 It also contains links to public workflows on `<http://clowdflows.org>`__, using the widgets.
-* The `ClowdFlows developer documentation <cf_dev_wiki/dev-doc-home.html>`__ contains instructions for setting up a local installation of ClowdFlows, creating new widgets and working with packages.
+* The `developer documentation <cf_dev_wiki/dev-doc-home.html>`__ contains instructions for setting up a local installation of ClowdFlows, creating new widgets and working with packages.

 **Table of contents**: